About me

 My research takes a multi-disciplinary approach to understand how an agent can achieve autonomy via utilizing its surrounding flow field.
 Natural selection endued swimming and flying animals fascinating abilities in interacting with ambient flow structures for energy saving or information gain, which is unachievable by man-made vehicles.
 Both the unsteady flow physics and the sensory control strategy behind these biological behaviors arouse my interest.
 I utilized methods from computational fluid dynamics (CFD), robo-physical experiments, reduced order modeling, reinforcement learning, and control theory to tackle these problems.
 For futrue direction, I’m curious about applying these knowledges to designing autonomous robots.

-Research projects
+Current Research

 Interacting with fluid “in person”